substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

-`set_lock` should not be a no-op when locking zero funds.
+This PR updates the `LockableCurrency` trait to ensure `set_lock` is not a no-op when locking zero funds.

 ---